-- (6) The county board superintendent or his or her designee or the director or his or her designee, as applicable, shall consider the letter of dispute, the supporting documentation, and any other relevant information and issue a determination within thirty calendar days of such submission and take action consistent with such determination, including confirming or modifying the findings or directing that more information be gathered and the findings be reconsidered. - (7) In cases where the letter of dispute has been filed with the county board, the disputant may dispute the final findings made by the county board by filing those findings and any documentation contesting such findings as are disputed with the director of the department within fifteen calendar days of the county board determination.
-The director shall issue a decision within thirty calendar days. - (K) Review, prevention, and closure of major unusual incidents - (1) County boards and agency providers shall implement a written procedure for the internal review of all major unusual incidents and shall be responsible for taking all reasonable steps necessary to prevent the recurrence of major unusual incidents. - (2) The individual's team, including the county board and provider, shall collaborate on the development of preventive measures to address the causes and contributing factors to the major unusual incident.
+(6)(7) The county board superintendent or his or her designee or the director or his or her designee, as applicable, shall consider the letter of dispute, the supporting documentation, and any other relevant information and issue a determination within thirty calendar days of such submission and take action consistent with such determination, including confirming or modifying the findings or directing that more information be gathered and the findings be reconsidered.

+(7)(8) In cases where the letter of dispute has been filed with the county board, the disputant may dispute the final findings made by the county board by filing those findings and any documentation contesting such findings as are disputed with the director of the department within fifteen calendar days of the county board determination.
+The director shall issue a decision within thirty calendar days.

+(K) Review, prevention, and closure of major unusual incidents

+- (1) County boards and agency Agency providers shall implement a written procedure for the internal review of all major unusual incidents and shall be responsible for taking all reasonable steps necessary to prevent the recurrence of major unusual incidents. - (2) The Members of an individual's team, including the county board and provider, shall ensure that risks associated with major unusual incidents are addressed in the individual plan or individual service plan of each individual affected and collaborate on the development of preventive measures to address the causes and contributing factors to the major unusual incident.
 The team members shall jointly determine what constitutes reasonable steps necessary to prevent the recurrence of major unusual incidents.
 If there is no service and support administrator, individual team, qualified intellectual disability professional, or agency provider involved with the individual, a county board designee shall ensure that preventive measures as are reasonably possible are fully implemented. - (3) The department may review reports submitted by a county board or developmental center.
 The department may obtain additional information necessary to consider the report, including copies of all administrative investigation reports that have been prepared.
-Such additional information shall be provided within the time period specified by the department.

-- (4) The department shall review and close reports regarding the following major unusual incidents: - (a) Accidental or suspicious death;
+Such additional information shall be provided within the time period specified by the department. - (4) The department shall review and close reports regarding the following major unusual incidents: